Last updated

 What is the semantic Web 3.0?
-This chain of tweets posted by Chris Dixon explains it very well:
+This posted by Chris Dixon explains it very well:

 Why Web3 matters: